theIvanR/Video-to-Frames-Matlab/README.md

     Run the Script:
         Open MATLAB and navigate to the directory where the script is located.
         Run the script by entering its name in the command window.
+        Feel free to submit pull requests or create issues for any enhancements or bugs you encounter.

 Contributing

         Feel free to submit pull requests or create issues for any enhancements or bugs you encounter.

 License

     This project is licensed under the MIT License.
 See the LICENSE file for more details.

-Acknowledgments

-    Thanks to the MATLAB community for their extensive documentation and support.